sangwoo3/sangwoo3.github.io/index.md

 I am a senior research scientist at [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/en/index.html).
 My research  focuses on the areas of summarization, long document understanding, and understanding of LLMs.
 I am also interested in multi-modal Vision and Language models.

-Are you a talented NLP PhD student seeking an enriching internship experience?
+Are you a self-motivated student seeking an enriching internship experience?
 Please reach out to me via email to explore exciting internship opportunities throughout the year.
-Our internships not only offer valuable research experience but also provide opportunities for publishing papers.
+Our internships not only offer valuable hands-on research experience but also provide opportunities for publishing papers.

 ## 📝 [Resume](./assets/resume/Resume_Sangwoo_Cho.pdf)